roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Welcome to my website!

 I am an applied economic theorist working on environmental economics, game theory, and lab experiments.
 My home base is the Department of Economics at the Swedish University of Agricultural Sciences, Uppsala, Sweden.
-I am also a guest lecturer in the [Central-German Doctoral Program Economics](http://cgde.wifa.uni-leipzig.de/3257-2/) and co-organize the seminar series at my department.
+I also teach mathematics in the [Central-German Doctoral Program Economics](http://cgde.wifa.uni-leipzig.de/3257-2/) and co-organize the seminar series at my department.

 In my (non-existent) free time, I play the violin.
 Colleague [Sjak Smulders](https://research.tilburguniversity.edu/en/persons/sjak-smulders) and I from time to time force upon our fellow economists a [concert](https://twitter.com/TiUEconomics/status/1111204863382380544) in which we play music of our own choosing.